Equities slip, bonds rise ahead of U.S. presidential debate

 “Tonight’s debate will be critical, since it represents one of the last set-piece opportunities for either candidate to change the contours of the race,” Deutsche Bank analysts wrote in a note.

-MSCI's gauge of stocks across the globe .MIWD00000PUS shed 0.03% following broad declines in Europe and Asia.
-Among the sectors in negative territory were growth-sensitive banks .SX7P, automakers .SXAP and travel & leisure .SXTP, all down 0.8%-1.5%.
+MSCI's gauge of stocks across the globe .MIWD00000PUS shed 0.24% following broad declines in Europe and Asia.
+Among the European sectors in negative territory were growth-sensitive banks .SX7P, automakers .SXAP and travel & leisure .SXTP.

 As the global death toll from COVID-19 rose past 1 million, according to a Reuters tally, investors have remained focused on prospects for a stimulus package to help the U.S. economy recover from the damage wrought by the virus.